The completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: measurement of the growth rate of structure from the small-scale clustering of the luminous red galaxy sample: Methods

 \subsection{\textsc{aemulus} Cosmological Emulator}

 We compare our measurements to the \textsc{aemulus} cosmological emulator \citep{zhai_aemulus3} predictions for $\xi_0$, $\xi_2$, and $w_p$ for a galaxy sample in a universe with variable cosmological and galaxy-halo connection parameters.
 The \textsc{aemulus} emulator applies Gaussian process based machine learning to a training set of 40 N-body simulations and that use a latin hypercube to optimally sample a wCDM parameter space spanning the approximate $4\sigma$ range of the Planck \citep{Planck-2018-params} or WMAP \citep{WMAP-final-params} results \citep{derose_aemulus1}.
 A halo occupation distribution model (HOD) is used to connect a galaxy sample to the dark matter halos.
+Unlike some galaxy clustering analyses, our emulator does not model $\xi_4$, since it is considerably noisier than $\xi_0$ and $\xi_2$.
+The emulator prediction would likely be noise dominated for $\xi_4$, and would require adding more training complexity without a commensurate increase in cosmological information.
+In their measurement of $f\sigma_8$ from small-scale clustering within the BOSS LOWZ sample, \citet{Lange:2021} found that excluding $\xi_4$ from their analysis of $\xi_0$ and $\xi_2$ did not produce a significant change in best fit value or uncertainty.

 \textsc{aemulus} allows for a flat wCDM with described by 7 parameters: $\Omega_M$, $\Omega_b$, $\sigma_8$, $h$, $n_s$, $w$, and $N_{\mathrm{eff}}$.
 For our analysis we limit the cosmological parameter space by fixing $N_{\rm eff}=3.046$ and $w=-1$, since these parameters are not well constrained by our measurements but have been well measured by other probes, resulting in a 5 parameter flat $\Lambda$CDM cosmology.
 The HOD model used by the \textsc{aemulus} allocates a Poisson sampling of $N(M)$ galaxies to halos of mass $M$, split into central galaxies and satellites following: